‘Teen Mom 2’: Javi Marroquin Splits From ‘Real World’ Girlfriend Already

 “I’m happy for Kail.
 I wish her nothing but the best and health and wellness and all of that stuff, you know?
 I’m here for her.
 We actually are in a good place, and I just want health for her and the baby.”

 As previously reported by the Inquisitr, Javi Marroquin recently lobbied to transition from Teen Mom 2 to MTV’s reality TV dating series, Are You The One.
-Now that Javi is single again, perhaps fans will be seeing him look for love, and find his perfect match, on the hit series.
+Now that Javi is single again, perhaps fans will be seeing him look for love and find his perfect match on the hit series.

 What are your thoughts on Teen Mom 2 star Javi Marroquin breaking up with his Real World alum girlfriend, Madison Channing Walls?
 Do you think he should look for love on Are You The One?